 By Nia Williams

-LONDON, Oct 5 (Reuters) - The euro hovered near a two-week high against the dollar on Friday after the European Central Bank assured investors it was ready to buy bonds to tackle the debt crisis, with further gains dependent on U.S. jobs data later in the day.
+LONDON, Oct 5 The euro hovered near a two-week high versus the dollar on Friday after the European Central Bank reiterated it was ready to buy bonds to tackle the debt crisis, with further gains seen dependent on U.S. jobs data later in the session.

 A better-than-expected U.S. non-farm payrolls number, released at 1230 GMT, could soothe concerns about the health of the world's largest economy and fan demand for perceived riskier currencies against the safe haven dollar.